Ecurie Ecosse

-Écurie Écosse (French for "Scotland Stable") was a motor racing team from Edinburgh, Scotland.
+Ecurie Ecosse (French for "Scotland Stable") was a motor racing team from Edinburgh, Scotland.
 The team was founded in November 1951 by Edinburgh businessman and racing driver David Murray and mechanic Wilkie Wilkinson.
 Its most notable achievement was winning the 1956 and the 1957 24 Hours of Le Mans.
 The team also raced in three Formula One races.
 Ecurie Ecosse's cars were always distinctive in their flag blue metallic paint.

 The name was revived by driver Hugh McCaig for multiple spells of competitive racing 1984-1993, in 2011 with Barwell Motorsport, and 2017-2018 with Nielsen Racing, and with Blackthorn (2025/26) across multiple sportscar series.

 Formula One

-Écurie Écosse had four Formula One Grand Prix entries, over three seasons.
+Ecurie Ecosse had four Formula One Grand Prix entries, over three seasons.
 The first was by David Murray himself, driving a Cooper T20 in the 1952 British Grand Prix.
 However, he retired with engine trouble early in the race.

 For the 1953 event, the team entered two cars: a Cooper T20 for Jimmy Stewart and a new Connaught A Type for Ian Stewart.
 Neither of the drivers finished the race; Jimmy spun off track on lap 79, and Ian retired with engine problems.

 The team's last F1 outing was at the 1954 British Grand Prix where the Connaught was again entered, this time driven by Leslie Thorne.
 Although the car did take the finish, it came in twelve laps down on the leaders.
 From this point onward, the team concentrated on sports car events.